To own a Charles Owen helmet is to own not only a part of equestrian history, but its future.

-Charles Owen was involved in creating the very first equestrian helmet safety standard, and in 1983 the company created the first dual-standard riding helmet in answer to Pony Club’s demand for safer riding gear.
+Walter’s son, Roy Burek, joined the family business in 1981.
+Roy was involved in creating the very first equestrian helmet safety standard, and in 1983 Charles Owen created the first dual-standard riding helmet.

 From the first patent granted in 1924 to improve ventilation and fit through the Microfit system found in all Charles Owen helmets today, the company has always prioritised correct and comfortable fit.

-Today the company name is deeply ingrained within the global equestrian industry as a trusted brand known for safety, quality and prestige fashion.
+Charles Owen is deeply ingrained within the global equestrian industry as a trusted brand known for safety, quality, innovation and style.

 Professor Roy Burek

 The company and its worldwide reputation for the safety and quality of its products is indebted to the late Professor Roy Burek, who passed away in 2019.

 The grandson of Charles Owen, Roy was dynamic in leading industry research, studying traumatic brain injury and setting new standards for safety technology.